 - The mistrust and suspicion generated by the monitoring are not conducive to employee efficiency

 - Stress levels rise when employees realize that their activities are being continuously monitored

 - The world is already growing less and less private by the day, and being monitored at the place of employment takes out a great deal of privacy out of life

 - Many people prefer to work at a place where they are not constantly under scrutiny, so they may want to change their workplace

 - Legal and ethical issues

 - There are constant discussions, both legal and ethical, on the issue of an employee’s personal boundaries at a workplace.

 The range of apps on the market is rather extensive, and includes such highly rated apps as Time Doctor, ActivTrak, DeskTIme, Virtual Logger and Clever Control.
-Regular spyware apps, without the slant towards employee monitoring, but the ones that can be installed on the phone of a spouse, a child, or, basically, any person whose phone you have access to, like MSpy or FlexiSpy, can also be used, particularly on company-owned phones.
+Regular spyware apps, without the slant towards employee monitoring, but the ones that can be installed on the phone of, basically, any person whose phone you have access to, like MSpy or FlexiSpy, can also be used, particularly on company-owned phones.
 In combination with the specifically employee-monitoring apps, these give even the most suspicious employer the control they want over the employees during their time at work.